 - Use processor binding when available

 On multi processor systems, it binds the MPI engine to a specific CPU/core to run the process on.
 Enabling this option may result in a significant speed increase on some high core-count workstations.
-This feature is currently only supported using Microsoft MPI.
-Please check with your MPI documentation if it supports this feature on your system.

 - Bypass mpi on localhost*

 Run the solver directly, rather than via the MPI engine.
 This is the default setting when using Local Computer as Job launching preset.